RAW MATERIAL/

 The Solution:

-Regularly clean out and sanitize production equipment and floor drains by following proper protocols and using proper chemicals to prevent a food safety incident or infestation from taking hold.
+Regularly clean out and sanitize production equipment and floor drains by following proper protocols and using proper chemicals to prevent a

-Primary Offerings:
+Primary

-Stored Product Pests Additional Offerings:
+Stored Product Pests

-Small Flies Cockroaches
+Small Flies

-Grain Silos GRAIN SILOS graphic of one roach The Risk: A Refuge for Hitchhikers
+The Risk: A Refuge for

 Stored Product Pests can hitchhike into on-site grain silos, where their population can expand and cause significant damage and loss of raw materials — and ultimately contaminate the entire product flow.